sfandres/ssl-overcome-supervised-rs/README.md

 ```

 ### Installation
-The environment.yml file contains all the necessary packages to use this project inside the environment with the name `ssl-conda` provided.
+The environment.yml file contains all the necessary packages to use this project inside the environment with the name `ssl-os-rs` provided.
 You can create a conda environment from the [env.yml](env.yml) file provided as follows:
 ```
 conda env create -f env.yml
 ```